umbraco/UmbracoDocs/Umbraco-Uno/Getting-Started/Themes/index.md

 ## Theme Editor

-When you're previewing the content you're working with, you can use the **Theme Editor** to change colors on the website, set different fonts for the headings and text as well as costumize various other aspects of the website.
+When you're previewing the content you're working with, you can use the **Theme Editor** to change colors on the website, set different fonts for the headings and text as well as customize various other aspects of the website.

 To access the Theme Editor, follow these steps: